daviddahlb/AugmentedRealityGame/README.md

 ### Directions for Setup

-1. Clone repository, and open the folder tuts/SwipeBall in Unity (Other folders represent other tutorials and different versions of our project)
+1. Clone repository, and open the folder SwipeBall in Unity (Other folders represent other tutorials and different versions of our project)

 2. Once project is opened in Unity, go to File -> Build Settings, select Android, then press the Switch Platform button.